Park Policies

 Later in 1988 Phil and Marg’s son Greg returned from study to help in running the park.
 This led to a major surge in the development of the property included the renovation of the older chalets and the building of the villas in various stages.

-Over the years there has been a succession of jetties provided, each an improvement on the previous one.
+Over the years there has been a succession of small jetties, each an improvement on the previous one.
 The adventure playground equipment, mainly crafted by Phil, seems to be a never-ending source of fun for the kids and the young at heart, including the flying fox and tarzan swing.
-The jarrah furnishings in all the units were also crafted by Phil and reflect his shared passion and appreciation for our local native hardwood timbers.
+Unfortunately procuring public liability insurance provides an ongoing challenge in the modern era and in 2022 the flying fox and some other items were reluctantly removed to allow us to maintain our policy.
+The jarrah furnishings in all the units were also crafted by Phil and reflect his shared passion and appreciation for our local native Jarrah, Marri, Sheoak and Blackbutt hardwood timbers.

 Interestingly the 3km coastal strip spanning our holiday park now carries Siesta Park as the local locality name following a period up to the mid-1980s when the Siesta Park shop/service station, located at the entry to the park on Caves Road, operated as a postal agency for the local residents .